The HPV Vaccine is Cancer Prevention!

 - Most people with HPV don’t know they are infected.

-- HPV can be passed even when an infected person has no signs or symptoms.
+- HPV can be unknowingly spread even when an infected person has no signs or symptoms.

 Hear from a family physician about why, as a doctor and a parent, he is making sure each of his children receive the HPV vaccine at age 11 or 12.